F

 The problems faced by teachers in British schools have been fairly ubiquitous in mainstream media for a number of years now.
 As well as having to contend with an overwhelming abundance of bureaucracy and red tape on a daily basis, in increasingly extreme cases they’re also even having to deal with violence from pupils and parents.
 A number of cases have been well publicised in British newspapers.
 To ensure I don’t digress, just go here to read about the many trials and tribulations facing those in the teaching profession today.

-F, along with a number of recent similarly themed films such as Eden Lake and Cherry Tree Lane, as well as the French home invasion shocker Ills, and the American slow-burner The Strangers, highlight how the media’s depiction of a wayward generation seemingly out of control (yes Daily Mail, I mean you) has become fertile ground for horror filmmakers exploiting a new national fear of today’s youth.
+F, along with a number of recent similarly themed films such as Eden Lake and Cherry Tree Lane, as well as the French home invasion shocker Ills, and the American slow-burner The Strangers, have been exploiting a seeming wariness and fear of today’s youth.
 And in what better location to weave a tale of ‘hoodie horror’ than the volatile environment of a struggling comprehensive school after dark.

 Where F is most successful is in its depiction of the daily threats some teachers can face in their jobs.
-It begins with a stark and unglamorous depiction of life in the classroom and the obstacle-filled path they must navigate on a daily basis.
-When he gives one of his male pupils an F, middle-aged English teacher Robert Anderson (David Schofield) is assaulted in his own classroom.
-The moment is unflinching and shocking, but it’s what follows that is most disturbing; the procedures he must undergo to return to his role in the school, the distinct lack of support he gets, and the patronising attitude of his colleagues.
-While all of this exhibits a smidgeon of dark humour, it also seems to ring true.
-It’s insinuated that the teacher provoked the attack by awarding his student an F - for fail - instead of the more diplomatic RS - resubmission.
-He’s also informed he’s lucky the pupil’s parents aren’t suing him or the school.
+It begins with a stark and unglamorous depiction of life in the classroom and the obstacle-filled path teachers navigate on a daily basis.
+When he gives one of his pupils an F, English teacher Robert Anderson (David Schofield) is assaulted in his own classroom.
+The moment is unflinching and shocking, and then afterwards completely grounded in the mundane; the procedures he must undergo to return to his role in the school, the distinct lack of support he gets, and the patronising attitude of his colleagues.
+All of this exhibits a smidgeon of dark humour.
+It's also insinuated that the incident was Robert's fault, that he provoked the attack by awarding his student an F - for fail - instead of the more diplomatic RS - resubmission, and he’s lucky the pupil’s parents aren’t suing him or the school.

 The way the school becomes a place of genuine menace is also well handled.
 Long dark corridors, ill lit offices and classrooms provide a suitably creepy backdrop for the ensuing frantic events.
 Eerie atmospherics aside, the film’s saving grace is without a doubt David Schofield, who plays his part with grim conviction, as the teacher on a downward spiral into despair, alcoholism and disciplinary procedures.
 Estranged from his family, his nerves have clearly suffered as a result of his assault, and as the odds are increasingly stacked against him, tension mounts as proceedings race towards an unexpected ending…